shutter-project/shutter-jekyll-site/downloads/dependencies.md

 #### Optional:

+  * gir1.2-appindicator3 (since 0.96)
+    Without it, the tray icon will be missing on Gnome
   * libimage-exiftool-perl (since 0.87)
   Enables Shutter to write Metadata (Orientation) when saving Jpeg-Files instead of simply rotating the image
   * gnome-web-photo